rbebb/LANWeather/README.md

 # LAN Weather

-Local weather service that runs on Linux and provides data for a user to see in an Android app.
+Local weather service that runs on Linux and provides data for a user to see in an app that runs on iOS, Android, and Linux.

 ## Introduction